Brandon Jones (racing driver): Return to JGR

 For the 2025 season, Jones returned to Joe Gibbs Racing, driving the No. 20 car.
 He started the season with a 37th-place finish at Daytona.
 At Darlington, Jones snapped a 98-race winless streak with a win by over ten-car lengths.
 During the playoffs, he won at Kansas.

+He started the 2026 season with a 30th-place DNF at Daytona.
+At Chicagoland, Jones earned his first win of the season.
+On August 27, he signed a contract extension with JGR.

 Personal life

 Brandon Jones is the son of JR Jones, President and CEO of Rheem Comfort Products, which has sponsored Jones, Kevin Harvick, Turner Scott Motorsports, Richard Childress Racing, Joe Gibbs Racing, and several other teams through their Rheem, RUUD, Richmond, and Russel/HTPG brands.

 Jones graduated from Lake Norman High School in Mooresville, North Carolina.
 He is married to Ashley Jones.